 Learn to develop the right strategies and tactics for book marketing that fit your path to publication, your personality, and your resources

-While this session will not delve much into social media marketing—it is highly variable and individual—we will discuss basic housekeeping to ensure that whatever social presence you do have will be put to good use and possibly grow, to better situate you for your next book launch.
+While this session will not delve much into social media marketing—it is highly variable and individual—we will discuss good housekeeping to ensure that whatever social presence you do have will be put to good use and possibly grow, to better situate you for your next book launch.
 When social media is discussed, we’ll focus on how to build awareness and relationships, and be visible over the long term—rather than using it as a short-term sales technique.

 This workshop will cover: